Mohamed Ali Eltaher: Early life and career

 Eltaher was born in Nablus to father Aref Eltaher and mother Badieh Kurdieh, and was one of seven siblings.
 His family belonged to the Jaradat clan, which was spread throughout northern Palestine.
 In his childhood, he attended a local kuttab (Qur'anic school), but when he moved to Jaffa, he was often absent from his regular classes and did not graduate.

 Eltaher moved to Egypt in March 1912, first arriving in Port Said before settling in Cairo.
-A Beirut-based newspaper, Fata Al Arab, published an article penned by Eltaher that warned against the Zionist movement's intention to build a Jewish state in Palestine.
+In 1914, a Beirut-based newspaper, Fata Al Arab, published an article penned by Eltaher that warned against the Zionist movement's intention to build a Jewish state in Palestine.
+He also predicted that the Jewish state would be called Israel.
 On 15 September 1915, he was arrested by Egyptian authorities at the request of the British who maintained de facto control over the country as a consequence to his involvement in anti-imperialist activities.
 Two years later, he was released.
 Elather continued to write articles detailing Levantine grievances at the division of the Ottoman Empire's territories by the British and French following World War I and at the Balfour Declaration which called for the establishment of a Jewish state in Palestine.
 To provide an income for himself, he opened an olive oil store in Cairo's al-Hussein neighborhood near al-Azhar Mosque which imported and sold olive oil from Nablus.
 The store would gradually become a meeting place for nationalists from Egypt and other parts of the Arab world.